eskinmi/mabman/README.md

 # mabman

-This library is set to serve various implementations of multi armed bandit theory.
-Current implementations include:
+This library is set to serve various implementations of multi armed bandit problem.
+The implementation includes some  intuitive additions to it, that the users will need when putting the MAB into practice.
+The package includes callbacks, which allows users to `log` and `checkpoint` their agent.
+Also, it allows users to run continuous / multiple experiments without any code changes.

+Current agent implementations include:
 * `UCB1`
 * `UCB2`
 * `Hedge`